christophsjones/personal-website/puzzles.md

 # Puzzles

-A puzzle asks you to find the answer or hidden pattern behind something that at first is incomplete or even meaningless (a computer scientist might say it is in [NP](https://en.wikipedia.org/wiki/NP_%28complexity%29) or is a [planted problem](https://en.wikipedia.org/wiki/Planted_clique)).
-I like writing and solving puzzles of all sorts, especially puzzles in [puzzle hunts](https://en.wikipedia.org/wiki/Puzzlehunt).
+I like writing and solving puzzles of all sorts, especially the kinds of puzzles in [puzzle hunts](https://en.wikipedia.org/wiki/Puzzlehunt) and escape rooms.
 I once wrote for and [commentated](https://www.youtube.com/watch?v=jqlrJtg-JKg&ab_channel=YewLabs) a crossword tournament.